flightphp/docs/content/v3/de/learn/dependency_injection_container.md

 	return $container->create($class, $params);
 });

-// Nun können Sie die Engine-Instanz in Ihren Controllern/Middleware verwenden
+// Now you can use the Engine instance in your controllers/middleware

 class MyController {
 	public function __construct(Engine $app) {